 As much as it kills us sometimes as parents, she’s completely right – we never know what our children will do when they’re away from us.

-I know there are teens who read this blog, and I want to encourage you!
-If you are committed to purity, and you know that waiting is best for your body and for your soul, stay strong!
+I could give you names of those we know personally who waited, but obviously I won't.
+Some teens may read this post and I want to encourage you that you're not alone in your commitment to purity.
+If you know that waiting is best for your body and for your soul, stay strong!
 Read the links below for help.
 You can do it!

 - Becoming a parent way too young, or having to make the tough choice for adoption.
 (But what a beautiful and UNselfish sacrificial gift that is to your baby and to another couple who long to be parents!)

-- Becoming a parent before marriage always means being stuck with the other parent for life, and often this is a lifetime nightmare.
+- Becoming a parent before marriage always means being stuck with the other parent for life, even if you don't marry them, and sometimes this becomes a lifetime nightmare.

 - Sexually transmitted diseases that can cause infertility, a lifetime of embarrassing symptoms (imagine telling your fiancé that), or even death.